VishwaGit-hub/Car_Physics/README.md

 ## Key Features

-• **Realistic Suspension:** Simulate authentic car suspension with adjustable parameters such as rest length, spring stiffness, and damping.
+• Realistic Suspension:Simulate authentic car suspension with adjustable parameters such as rest length, spring stiffness, and damping.

-• **Steering Dynamics:** Implement accurate steering dynamics, including Ackermann geometry for realistic turning behavior. 🔄
+• Steering Dynamics:Implement accurate steering dynamics, including Ackermann geometry for realistic turning behavior. 🔄

-• **Modular Design:** Easily integrate the car physics simulation into your Unity projects, making it suitable for both game development and research purposes. 🛠️
+• Modular Design: Easily integrate the car physics simulation into your Unity projects, making it suitable for both game development and research purposes. 🛠️

-• **Customizable Parameters:** Fine-tune various parameters like wheelbase, track width, and turn radius to match the characteristics of different vehicles. ⚙️
+• Customizable Parameters:Fine-tune various parameters like wheelbase, track width, and turn radius to match the characteristics of different vehicles. ⚙️

-• **Intuitive Usage:** A user-friendly API allows developers to interact with the car physics system effortlessly. 🎮
+• Intuitive Usage:A user-friendly API allows developers to interact with the car physics system effortlessly. 🎮

 ## How to Use